A Simple Guide to the Angular Momentum Formula in Chemistry

 kg m2 s-1

-In order to arrive at these SI units, we just had to multiply the SI units of each component in the formula of angular momentum, L = mvr, as follows:
+To arrive at these SI units, we just had to multiply the SI units of each component in the formula of angular momentum, L = mvr, as follows:

 -